What expectations do you have of your

 with non-users.
 They also had higher

 expectations of positive outcome than higher-dose opioid patients.
-(4) For many patients, the prospect of work is a light at the end of the
+(4) For many patients, the prospect of work is goal of back pain treatment which is encouraging

 according to a new report on how back pain patient recovery